bbrownekianda/docs/content/docs/getting-started/welcome/no-code.md

 Kianda form usability is brought to life with the help of the various input fields that are specifically adapted to work in mobile, tablet or desktop modes.

-From the textbox, date picker, numeric input, file upload and table, Kianda offers a flexible array of controls that can be **adjusted** through properties and settings to work with a myriad of scenarios.
+For each type of input field - such as textbox, date picker, numeric input, file upload and table - Kianda offers a flexible array of controls that can be **adjusted** through properties and settings to work with a myriad of scenarios.

-Each field comes with its own set of settings like autofill for textbox and currency format for numeric input.
+Each field comes with its own range of settings like autofill for textbox and currency format for numeric input.

-The following are some of the common properties of input fields:
+These are some of the common properties of input fields:

-- Title - Every field comes with a title property that is usually displayed on top of the field and can serve as a prompt to a user.
+- Title - Each field comes with a title property that is usually displayed on top of the field and can serve as a prompt to a user.
 - Required - Using this checkbox makes a field mandatory for form users to fill in.
 - Visible - Displays the field in the form if checked.
 - Layout - Defines both desktop or mobile layout.

-In addition to the above, each field has it's own set of settings, for example a **list** can have data entered manually, via a form, or from a data source such as SharePoint or Salesforce and that list can be displayed as a dropdown, radio, multiselect or checkbox list.
+In addition to these common properties, each field also has its own range of settings.
+For example, a **list** can have data entered manually, via a form, or from an external data source such as SharePoint or Salesforce and that list can be displayed as a dropdown, radio, multiselect or checkbox list.

 ## Connecting to datasources ##

-By connecting Kianda forms to existing datasources like lists in SharePoint, Google Drive or SQL tables to name a few examples, your processes will always stay relevant, up-to-date and perform as your data grows, creating a scalable solution.
+By connecting Kianda forms to existing external datasources such as lists in SharePoint, Google Drive or SQL tables, your processes will always stay relevant, up-to-date and perform as your data grows, creating a scalable solution.

-There are currently 19 different predefined data connectors that allow you to connect to Kianda processes, see the video below for the full list.
+There are currently 19 different predefined data connectors that allow you to connect external data sources to Kianda processes, as outlined in this video.

 ***Example connecting to a SharePoint datasource***